 The London Underground (Tube) is the fastest way to get to the Mall.
 The recommended stations for The Mall are: Victoria on the Victoria, District and Circle lines; St James’ Park on the District and Circle lines; and Green Park on the Jubilee, Piccadilly and Victoria lines.

-Map of London:I'm eager to hear your comments...
+Map of London:Looking forward to your comments...